Health & Safety FAQ

 We will inform you of any necessary physician visits, overnights in the Health Center, or removal of your child from the field.
 Chewonki expects campers and leadership expedition participants to have their own health insurance coverage in case of injury or illness that may occur while taking part in our programs.
 Please be sure to provide us with complete insurance information (front and back copies of your insurance card) as requested in CampInTouch.

 We advocate complete immunization coverage for all persons as recommended by the Center for Disease Control and Prevention.
-We need a written statement signed by a healthcare provider specifying all vaccinations and the dates of administration your child has received.
-Please complete and sign the immunization form, or attach additional documentation.
-This documentation will prevent your child from receiving any unnecessary vaccinations in the event of exposure at camp.
+The American Camping Association requires us to collect documentation of all immunizations and the dates of administration for all campers.
+Please complete and sign the immunization form and upload to CampInTouch or upload a print-out of your child’s immunization record.

 As we have stated above, preventative health is our goal at Chewonki.
 Please check your child’s hair for nits and lice in the weeks prior to coming to Chewonki.
 If treatment is needed, carefully follow your pediatrician’s instructions.
 Make sure all personal items (such as blankets, sleeping bags and clothing) are cleaned thoroughly before coming to Chewonki.